ivadomed/ivadomed/docs/source/configuration_file.rst

                 "type": "float",
                 "description": "Initial learning rate.
 Default: ``0.001``."
             },
-            "scheduler_lr": {
+            "lr_scheduler": {
                 "type": "dict",
                 "options": {
                     "name": {
                         "type": "string",
                         "$$description": [
                             "One of ``CosineAnnealingLR``, ``CosineAnnealingWarmRestarts`` and ``CyclicLR``.\n",
-                            "Please find documentation `here <https://pytorch.org/docs/stable/optim.html>`__."
+                            "Please find documentation `here <https://pytorch.org/docs/stable/optim.html>`__.",
+                            "Default: ``CosineAnnealingLR``."
                         ]
                     },
                     "max_lr": {
                         "type": "float",
-                        "description": "Upper learning rate boundaries in the cycle for each parameter group."
+                        "description": "Upper learning rate boundaries in the cycle for each parameter group.
+Default: ``1e-2``."
                     },
                     "base_lr": {
                         "type": "float",
+                        "$$description": [
-                        "description": "Initial learning rate which is the lower boundary in the cycle for each parameter group."
+                            "Initial learning rate which is the lower boundary in the cycle for each parameter group.\n", "Default: ``1e-5``."
+                        ]
                     }
                 },
-                "description": "Other parameters depend on the scheduler of interest" }
+                "description": "Other parameters depend on the scheduler of interest."
+            }
         }
     }